Sessions and Fees

 Couples: £100 for a 60-minute session weekly or £150 for a 90-minute session fortnightly.

 To make therapy affordable for everyone, regardless of ability to pay, some income-based concessions are available.
 Please contact me for further information.
 I am happy to undertake either long or short-term work, depending on your needs.

 Where does the session take place?

-Face-to-face sessions take place at my clinical practice located on the first floor of a townhouse in Tufnell Park, North London.
+Face-to-face sessions take place at my clinical practice located on the third floor of a victorian house in Tufnell Park, North London.
 Unfortunately, this means the room is not accessible to those using a wheelchair or with mobility problems.

 My practice is walking distance from Tufnell Park tube station.
 It is also accessible by bus: 4, 134 & 390.
-There is plenty of parking on the roads around the house and there is a private drive in front of the house where you can park on the left hand side if there is space.
+There is pay and display parking across the road.

 Online sessions are conducted via Zoom, Skype or FaceTime depending on your access/preference to these Apps.

 Therapy involves a relationship between the therapist and the client and I believe this relationship is at the heart of the therapy process.
 Sometimes a client may feel angry, hurt, irritated or annoyed with their therapist.
 They may feel unheard or misunderstood.
 If this happens I would encourage a client to share those feelings with me.
 They can often reflect a parallel with how a client feels in relationships outside the counselling room and talking them through safely and without judgement can be a crucial part of the work.